tanaylab/metacells/README.rst

 pre-compiled Python wheels for both Linux and MacOS, so installing it using ``pip`` should not require a C++ compilation step.

-Note that for X86 CPUs, these pre-compiled wheels were built to use AVX2, and will not work on older CPUs which are limited to SSE.
+Note that for X86 CPUs, these pre-compiled wheels were built to use AVX2 (Haswell/Excavator CPUs or newer), and will not work on older CPUs which are limited to SSE.
 Also, these wheels will not make use of any newer instructions (such as AVX512), even if available.
 While these wheels may not the perfect match for the machine you are running on, they are expected to work well for most machines.

 To see the native capabilities of your machine, you can ``grep flags /proc/cpuinfo | head -1`` which will give you a long list of supported CPU features in an arbitrary order, which may include